umd-lib/plastron/docs/cli.md

 #### Example - Delete all items in a Collection (Flat Structure)

-In a "flat" structure, all the items in a collection are a child of a single parent container (typically "/pcdm"), and items and pages are siblings instead of parent-child.
+In a "flat" structure, all the items in a collection are children of a single parent container (typically "/pcdm"), and items and pages are siblings instead of parent-child.
 To delete all the resources associated with a single
 collection: